Skip to main content

 The Java standard library has a Set interface, missing most of those methods: Java17 Set

-You can use the Java Set methods to build the mathmatical set methods easily enough, but that’s still silly, so we’ll talk mostly about our own Set interfaces.
+You can use the Java Set methods to build the mathematical set methods easily enough, but that’s still silly, so we’ll talk mostly about our own Set interfaces.

 (examples)